How To Clean Your Sex Toys Properly

 Ready to start cleaning right now?
 Jump straight to our recipe cards for step-by-step instructions for cleaning your sex toys:

-When selecting what to use to clean your sex toy, whether it’s a dildo or vibrator, or something else entirely, the decision will come down to the toy’s material and its design — particularly if it’s motorized or waterproof.
+When selecting what to use to clean your sex toy, whether it’s a vibrator or dildo, or something else entirely, the decision will come down to the toy’s material and its design — particularly if it’s motorized or waterproof.

 The material of your sex toy matters here.
 If you use the wrong cleaner on a certain surface, you could ruin your sex toy entirely and that would be a big bummer…these things can be really expensive.

-Before you do anything, take note of what your toy is made of.
+Before you do anything, take note of what your toy is made of — and its porosity.

 Is your sex toy porous?
 Porous materials, which should be avoided, include: